Alpha Beta Gamma (film): Production

-The movie was shot in Pune during the COVID-19 pandemic with limited crew members.
+The project was initially reported in 2020.
+The film was shot in Pune during the COVID-19 pandemic with limited crew members.
+Most of the crew and cast are from the Film and Television Institute of India (FTII), Pune.

 Screenings

 Alpha Beta Gamma was world premiered at 52nd International Film Festival of India in features film category of 'Indian Panorama' section for screening in November.
-The film will also be screened at Cannes Film Festival in Marché du Film held along 2022 edition of the festival on 22 May at Palais des Festivals, where India was announced as the official 'country of honour'.
+The film also be screened at Cannes Film Festival in Marché du Film held along 2022 edition of the festival on 22 May at Palais des Festivals, where India was announced as the official 'country of honour'.